openstudiocoalition/openstudiocoalition.github.io/markdown_source/docs/reference/openstudio_application_interface.md

 ## Environment Variables

-A variety of environment variables can be used to modify the OpenStudio Applicaton's operation.
-Environment variables can be set on the command line for a specific session or stored permantently in the advanced system settings on Windows or the ~/.bashrc file on Unix and Mac.
+A variety of environment variables can be used to modify the OpenStudio Application's operation.
+Environment variables can be set on the command line for a specific session or stored permanently in the advanced system settings on Windows or in your profile file (eg `~/.bashrc`) on Unix.

 ### OpenStudio Application Environment Variables